UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Legitimate utilities use written notices, while scammers pressure you to pay on the spot.

 Knowing how a legitimate provider operates compared to a fraudster can save you from being victimized.
-Use this comparison to quickly evaluate a suspicious interaction.
+Use this quick comparison to rapidly evaluate any suspicious interaction regarding your household services.

 What a Real Utility Typically DoesWhat Scammers Do Instead